rsk/rsk.github.io/updates.md

 ### This page contains updates on what is happenning
+- 2022 july 12 15:20 pm: work is only thing super interesting and exciting in my life.
+I am blessed to be at RedHat.
 - 2022 july 10 12:00 pm: Bhagavadgita 8/700 byhearted. mummy ki bagaledu ee roju.
 Konni kashanalu eado la anipinchpindi.
 - 2022 july 10 1:40 am: Just finished the 3rd chapter rewrite of PVPIE: Novel oh my its very distrubing to write.
 But some chapters should be unfiltered.
 Hope it remains the same in translation.
 - 2022 july 9 11:24 am: Going downward spiral annatu anipisthundi.
 Unable to connect with people.
 I am having very bad dreams.
 I am sleeping a lot.
 Dont know where this will take me.
 I feel like going back to India.
 But cannot. leading a abandoned and stupid life.